Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Related Work

-\textbf{Generalizable NeRF from a learned prior.} Pioneer works~\cite{yu2021pixelnerf,wang2021ibrnet,chibane2021stereo,trevithick2021grf} resort to intuitively condition NeRF on 2D features independently extracted from each input view, which however results in poor visual quality for unseen scenes due to the lack of explicit geometry-aware encoding.
-Following approaches~\cite{chen2021mvsnerf,johari2022geonerf,liu2022neural} demonstrate that introducing a geometric prior could improve the generalization.
-In particular, MVSNeRF~\cite{chen2021mvsnerf} builds a 3D cost volume with 3D CNN for post-regularization.
-However, such a cost volume-based geometry prior is sensitive to the selection of the reference view.
-GeoNeRF~\cite{johari2022geonerf} improves MVSNeRF by fusing several cascaded cost volumes with attention modules, which complicates the full architecture, yet might still suffer from the inherent limitation of the cost volume representation.
-In contrast, we introduce a matching-based strategy to incorporate geometry prior without requiring 3D cost volume nor the subsequent 3D CNN, and it is view-agnostic.
+Pioneer works~\cite{yu2021pixelnerf,wang2021ibrnet,trevithick2021grf} resort to condition NeRF on 2D features extracted from each input view, which however results in poor visual quality for unseen scenes due to the lack of explicit geometry-aware encoding.
+Following approaches~\cite{chibane2021stereo,chen2021mvsnerf,johari2022geonerf,liu2022neural,xu2022point} demonstrate that introducing a geometric prior could improve the generalization.
+Specifically, the majority of them implement the prior by constructing a 3D cost volume with 3D CNNs for post-regularization, which is sensitive to the selection of the reference view.
+In contrast, we introduce a matching-based strategy to incorporate geometry prior without requiring the 3D cost volume nor the subsequent 3D CNN, and it is view-agnostic.
+Several works~\cite{liu2023zero,tang2023make,chan2023generative,qian2023magic123,shi2023zero123++} have showcased promising results in single-view image-to-3D generation by integrating the diffusion model~\cite{saharia2022photorealistic} with NeRF.
+Although addressing the same novel view synthesis task, our work shares minimal overlap with these diffusion-based approaches in terms of research focus and contribution.
+Diffusion-based methods primarily demonstrate strong generative capabilities, synthesizing plausible unseen regions from a \emph{single-view} input, but are often limited to \emph{object-level} scenes due to the difficulty of modeling complex data distributions.
+In contrast, our model focuses on leveraging geometric priors by explicitly matching correspondences across multiple views.
+This effective \emph{multi-view} fusion module enables it to handle more \emph{complex scenes} with multiple objects and complex backgrounds.